Cancer Research Trip (Singapore, Taiwan March 2019)

-TAIWAN STORY 1: A visit and personalised tour of the one of 2 of the World’s Most Advanced Brain Cancer Treatment facility: (the other is in Japan) Similarly, during a meeting with the leading Radiation Oncologist at a Taiwan University Nuclear Reactor Brain, head and neck cancer treatment centre, he expressed delight at Grace’s knowledge of his specialised field of nuclear medicine.
+TAIWAN STORY 1: A visit and personalised tour of the one of 2 of the World’s Most Advanced Brain Cancer Treatment facility: (the other is in Japan) Similarly, during a meeting with the head Radiation Oncologist at a Taiwan University Nuclear Reactor Brain, head and neck cancer treatment centre, he expressed delight at Grace’s knowledge of his specialised field of nuclear medicine.
 This is a treatment little known in Australian & NZ medical systems.

 TAIWAN STORY 2: At the same university we shared coffee with a young student of interventional radiology.
-We asked him if he knew of Prof Thomas Vogl from Germany, a world leader of interventional radiology.
-Grace explained we often referred patients to him and had filmed many of his remarkable procedures.
+We asked him if he knew of Prof Thomas Vogl from Germany, a colleague and world leader of interventional radiology.
+Grace explained we often refer patients to him and had filmed many of his remarkable procedures.
 The student excitedly said he had read all Prof Vogl’s books and hoped to meet ‘his radiology hero’ someday.
 Grace said she would be happy to write a personal introduction.

 TAIWAN STORY 3: Complementary Medicine: Prof K, from Taiwan University; Department of Biological Science & technology, shared a PowerPoint presentation he had recently presented at a medical conference in Japan.
 The PPT outlined the thorough & elaborate methodology from 18 years of study by his medical and scientific team to verify efficacy of a species of medicinal mushroom.
 He presented irrefutable evidence of efficacy, verifying Grace’s decades of interest in the mushroom species.
 The Prof was delighted that Grace understood his complex presentation & that she had in-depth knowledge of the mushroom species and its clinical application for cancer patients.

 TAIWAN STORY 4: Medicinal Mushroom Growers/Manufacturers: Interestingly, when we met the team whose farm produced the medicinal mushroom, we noted their Rotarian badges.
 They were happily surprised to learn Grace was an inaugural recipient of the Rotary International Jean Harris Award of Excellence for services to health in Australia in the late 90’s. (one of few such awards given in Australia) Another remarkable ‘coincidence.’
 Or was it?

 SUMMARY FROM SINGAPORE TAIWAN TRIP:

 - We deepened connections with outstanding cancer doctors in our global alliance.